dereuromark/cakephp-tinyauth/docs/Authorization.md

 # TinyAuth Authorization
 The fast and easy way for user authorization in CakePHP applications.

+**IMPORTANT:** This component wraps the official CakePHP Authorization plugin.
+You must install it first - see [AuthorizationPlugin.md](AuthorizationPlugin.md).

-Enable TinyAuth Authorize if you want to add instant (and easy) role based access control (RBAC) to your application.
+Enable TinyAuth Authorization if you want to add instant (and easy) INI-based role based access control (RBAC) to your application.

 ## Basic Features